josephong610/JDS706_DE_Wk1.2/README.md

 ---

 ## Results and Discussion
-- **Feature importance** suggests that **age and decision time** are the strongest predictors of spending.
+- **Feature importance** suggests that **age and frequency of purchase** are the strongest predictors of spending.
-- **Customer satisfaction** mattered less than expected, which might indicate non-linear relationships.
+- **Product Rating** mattered less than expected, which might indicate non-linear relationships.
 - **Model accuracy was poor**, showing the difficulty of predicting purchase amounts with only demographic and decision-related features.
 - Future improvements could include:
   - Adding more features (engagement, loyalty, ad influence).